Class Random

 public static <T> T randomChoice(List<T> list)

 Returns a randomly chosen item from a list of options.
-You should not store this value, but should use it immediately.

 This function is not purely for convenience.
 Signaling to the Antithesis platform that you intend to use a random value in a structured way enables it to provide more interesting choices over time.